 - 1 In the NBX NetSet Main Menu window, click Dial Plan.
-The Dial Plan window appears, displaying the Operations tab (Figure 3). - 2 Click the Tables tab (Figure 14).

-Figure 14 Tables Tab

-- 3 From the list, select a dial plan table for which you want to list associated devices.
-To list devices not assigned to any table, select (none). - 4 Click Devices Using.
-The Devices Using Dial Plan dialog box appears (Figure 15).
-For a description of the field definitions, see Table 12 at the end of this section.
-If you select (none), the Devices That Have No Dial Plan dialog box appears.
+The Dial Plan window appears, displaying the Operations tab. - 2 Click the Tables tab. - 3 From the list, select a dial plan table for which you want to list associated devices.
+To list devices not assigned to any table, select (none). - 4 Click Devices Using to open the Devices Using Dial Plan dialog box.
+For descriptions of the field, see Table 13.
+If you select (none), the Devices That Have No Dial Plan dialog box appears. - 5 Select Normal to see which devices use table ID 1 (in this example) as the Normal table. - 6 Click Least Cost to see which devices use table ID 1 as the Least Cost table.
+Each device can use only one normal and one least cost table. - 7 To move a device to the Devices Using Table list, select it in the Devices Not Using Table list and click <<.
+To move a device to the Devices Not Using Table list, select it in the Devices Using Table list and click >>. - 8 Click Close.

-Figure 15 Devices Using Dial Plan Dialog Box

-- 5 Select Normal to see which devices use table ID 1 (in this example) as the Normal table. - 6 Click Least Cost to see which devices use table ID 1 (in this example) as the Least Cost table.

-Each device can use only one normal and one least cost table.

-7 To move a device to the Devices Using Table list, select it in the Devices Not Using Table list and click <<.

-To move a device to the Devices Not Using Table list, select it in the Devices Using Table list and click >>.

-Table 12 Devices Using Dial Plan Table Fields